prototypal/metamask-plugin-wrapper/README.md

 Will inject the plugin functions and state into visited webpages Will be ran in metamask extension background page

+## Setup

+use plugin-system branches of:
+* metamask-extension
+* eth-keyring-controller
+* eth-hd-keyring

+and master of:
+* metamask-plugin-wrapper

 ## Parameters

 * author eth address